Comfortable accommodations in the heart of Gettysburg

 Total Expected Cost

-Details of the total expected cost to stay on campus and participate in the meal plan will be published as soon as they are available.
-In the meantime, we can tell you that the total fee for the housing and meal plan options for our 2022 workshop was $526.82 per person, including tax.
-Please note that the cost quoted above includes accommodations in a private room (with shared common space) for six nights on campus at Gettysburg College, as well as all meals—breakfast, lunch, and dinner (including breakfast on Saturday morning before departure)—throughout the week, beginning on Monday morning.
+The cost to stay on campus and to partake in the meal plan is $572.40 per person for the duration of t he workshop, including tax.
+This cost includes accommodations in a private room for six nights on campus at Gettysburg College, as well as all meals—breakfast, lunch, and dinner (including breakfast on Saturday morning before departure)—throughout the week, beginning on Monday morning.
 This quote does not include items like airfare or other transportation to the workshop site, shuttle service to and from local airports (if needed), or other residual expenses.
 Again, the purpose of the NEH stipend is to help defray costs associated with attendance but may not be enough to cover all travel-related expenses, depending on your distance from the workshop site and other factors.

 Please note that stipend awards are taxable and that the price of services may change; we will do our best to keep you apprised of any changes so you can make an informed decision about whether to take advantage of the room and/or meal plans when you visit Gettysburg.